-When students are assigned a locker, it is expected that it will be kept neat and orderly.
+When students are assigned a locker, it is expected that it will be kept neat, orderly, and locked.
 School authorities may search a student's locker and seize any illegal materials.
 When a student's locker is to be searched, the student will be notified and given the opportunity to be present during the search.